Burghley House

-Burghley House (/'bɜrli/) is a grand sixteenth-century English country house near Stamford, Lincolnshire.
-It is a leading example of the Elizabethan prodigy house, built and still lived in by the Cecil family.
+Burghley House (/'bɜrli/) is a grand 16th-century English country house near Stamford, Lincolnshire.
+It is a leading example of the Elizabethan prodigy house, built and still lived in by the senior (Exeter) branch of the Cecil family and is Grade I listed.

 The exterior largely retains its Elizabethan appearance, but most of the interiors date from remodellings before 1800.
 The house is open to the public on a seasonal basis and displays a circuit of grand and richly furnished state apartments.
 Its park was laid out by Capability Brown.

 The house is on the boundary of the civil parishes of Barnack and St Martin's Without in the Peterborough unitary authority of Cambridgeshire.
 It was formerly part of the Soke of Peterborough, an historic area that was traditionally associated with Northamptonshire.
 It lies 0.9 mi south of Stamford and 10 mi northwest of Peterborough city centre.

 The house is now run by the Burghley House Preservation Trust, which is controlled by the Cecil family.